Tara (Kannada actress): Career

 In 2005, she was cast by Girish Kasaravalli in Hasina, for which she won the National Award.
 Subsequently, her role in Deadly Soma was appreciated.
-Then came another breakthrough performance in Cyanide.
-In 2007, Tara received her third Best Actress award.
+Then came another breakthrough performance in Cyanide (2006), for which she received her third Best Actress award at the Karnataka State Film Awards.
+She portrayed a "traumatic" Mridula, the wife of Rangayana Raghu's Raghunath, who provide shelter to the plotters of Prime Minister Rajiv Gandhi's assassination.

-Beside acting, she produced Hasina, directed by Girish Kasaravalli, and she has also announced her intention to direct films as well.
+Beside acting, Tara produced Hasina, and announced her intention to direct films as well.
+In the social drama Hebbet Ramakka (2018), Tara played an illiterate yet forthright villager whose world revolved around tending to her farmland, caring for her livestock, and raising her two school-going children.
+Her performance won her the Karnataka State Film Award for Best Actress for the fourth time.

 Personal life

 Tara married cinematographer H. C. Venugopal in 2005.
 They have a son (b.
 2013).